callumrollo/data-driven-web-apps-with-flask/notes.md

 I guess this isn't essential if you are happy to keep track of where all your data are coming from

 This is very much a Michael thing, not basic flask

+## CH13 client and server side validation

+### Motivation for view models

+Last time we had very little checks and validation.
+These are essential Will use a design pattern called viewmodels.
+This is not Flask native, but tused in lots of other web apps.
+Presently we pass around user and user id.
+When it comes to something like post we have to roundtrip lots of data, an error message and user.
+This is not ideal.
+Also we need more checks!
+More granular checks on fields etc.
+Viewmodels simplifies all this

+### Viewmodel base class

+Data exchange is deeply tied to html template and the view method that passes stuff to it.
+This will be the viewmodels job to do all the data exchange and validation.
+Each one is particualr to the template + view model combo, but they have common features. e.g. everyone has the user auth token check and an optional error.

+We start this class with a flask request and the common reqiest dict we created in the previous chapter It has optional error message and optional user id
+We need this to return a dictionary of values (e.g. the email, name etc from register form) This is a good base class, but to be useful we need specific views